 Having said that, patients generally lose weight much faster in some areas than in others.
 Dr. Pin often sees patients, for instance, who have lost virtually all of their weight in their abdomen but still have a long way to go before addressing their inner thighs.
 In such cases, there is no reason not to perform abdominal rejuvenation first and delay the thigh procedure until a more appropriate time.

 Plastic Surgical Procedures for Post-Bariatric Patients

 Numerous surgical procedures exist to treat the consequences of massive weight loss.
 It is easier to think of these techniques in terms of the anatomical areas they address.

-Following gastric bypass surgery, some of our Dallas skin tightening surgery patients have a tremendous excess of lower abdominal skin called a pannus.
-In a relatively unsophisticated procedure, this excess skin is simply excised directly in an operation called a "panniculectomy".
+Following massive weight loss, some patients have a tremendous excess of lower abdominal skin called a pannus.
+In a relatively unsophisticated procedure, this excess skin is simply excised directly in an operation called a “panniculectomy”.
 This surgery is usually considered in patients with significant localized skin excess who really need to lose more weight before a more definitive operation should be done.